-The PRSUs granted to our Named Executive Officers vest only if we achieve specified performance goals during the performance period beginning on January 1, 2022 and ending on December 31, 2023.
+The PRSUs granted to our Named Executive Officers (other than Mr. Francis and Mr. Grazier) vest only if we achieve specified performance goals during the performance period beginning on January 1, 2022 and ending on December 31, 2023.
 The actual number of PRSUs that vest will be determined based upon the following calculation: (i) the sum of (A) the Revenue CAGR Percentage (as defined in the PRSU award agreement) multiplied by 0.75, plus (B) the Adjusted EBITDA Margin Percentage (as defined in the PRSU award agreement) multiplied by 0.25, then multiplied by (ii) the target Number of PRSUs granted to the Named Executive Officer, with the resulting number of PRSUs rounded down to the nearest whole unit.

-The number of PRSUs that vest will be determined by our compensation committee within 90 days following the end of the performance period, which is referred to as the determination date.
-Each Named Executive Officer must remain employed by us through the determination date for the PRSU award to vest.
+The number of PRSUs that vest will be determined by our Compensation Committee within 90 days following the end of the performance period, which is referred to as the determination date.
+Each eligible Named Executive Officer must remain employed by us through the determination date for the PRSU award to vest.